The Best Places to Sell DVDs

 Ah, DVDs.
-The dying art of movie watching.
-The product we all used to spend so much money on (and as a result have probably amassed quite the collection) yet are pretty much worthless now.
+The dying art The product we all used to spend so much money on (and as a result have probably amassed quite the collection) yet are pretty much worthless now.

 With the popularity of streaming services and movies on demand, coupled with the rising trend of minimalism and decluttering, DVDs are becoming ever more redundant.